Skip to main content

 Send multiple events

-As and when events occur, use a valid access token and send a POST request to /v1/commerce/billing/events with all required request parameters.
+Use a valid access token and make a POST call to the /v1/commerce/billing/events endpoint with all required request parameters.

 On successful event creation, the PayPal server returns an event ID.